snowdrop/pki/README.md

 ## Additional information

 For generating our keystore in a JKS format, we can use the following command:
-`keytool -genkeypair -alias snowdrop -keyalg RSA -keysize 2048 -keystore snowdrop.jks -storepass ${KEYSTORE_PASSWORD} -validity 3650`
+`keytool -genkeypair -alias snowdrop -keyalg RSA -keysize 2048 -keystore snowdrop.jks -storepass password -validity 3650`

 **Note**: We recommend using the PKCS12 format, which is an industry standard format !